BartoszKlonowski/ExtendedVector/README.md

 **NOTE:** Each method implemented in the *Vector.hpp* header are also covered with the *doxygen* comments (`///`), so each code editor supporting displaying them will show the method documented each time it is called within your code.

 The presentation of some of the Cx::Vector abilities is done in the *Examples* project's source code files.
-<br/>So to fully check the abilities of the SharpVector utility, please go to the [Examples](https://github.com/BartoszKlonowski/SharpVector/tree/main/Examples) directory.
+<br/>So to fully check the abilities of the ExtendedVector utility, please go to the [Examples](https://github.com/BartoszKlonowski/ExtendedVector/tree/main/Examples) directory.

-Below you can find just a short demo of what the *SharpVector* project is all about and what are the example benefits of using it:
+Below you can find just a short demo of what the *ExtendedVector* project is all about and what are the example benefits of using it:
 ```cpp
     Cx::Vector<std::string> vector;
     vector.push_back( "Hello" );